forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 > I have **10** 3/8 ratchets and **I use one.** My favorite.

-This is why it is important to think about what ratchet is best and we will take a look together at all your options.
-This is also the reason I am not writing the “best ratchet” because ratchets are a personal choice and different for each mechanic.
+This is why it is important to think about what ratchet is best, and we will take a look together at all your options.
+This is also why I am not writing the “best ratchet” because ratchets are a personal choice and different for each mechanic.

 You have to get the one that fits you.
 Sometimes it takes trying some out to find the right one for you.
 So, I have reviewed 10 different ratchets for professionals.
 They vary in style and price points. **We are only going to look at 3/8” ratchets.
-All the specs that I compare are explained in the buyers guide at the bottom**
+All the specs that I compare are explained in the buyer's guide at the bottom.**

 ## [Skip To The Buyers Guide](#guide)

-**Let’s take a look at the Best 10 ratchets for a professional mechanic**
+**Let’s take a look at the Best 10 ratchets for a professional mechanic.**

 ## 1. GearWrench 81210P

 <iframe src="https://www.youtube.com/embed/DPIap5yO4_0" width="600" height="400"></iframe>

 Who makes the best ratchet for the money?
 Coming in the top spot for me is the **GearWrench 81210P.** This thing is the bomb 💣.
-I love the feel and the design.
+I love the feel and design.
 Watch this YouTube video above 👆 that shows it outlasting the snap-on.
 It is super strong.
 It has lasted a good long while now and shows no signs of wear.
 For my money, I think this ratchet is the bee's knees.
 The one downside is the mail-in warranty.
-So, If you need the store/truck exchange look further but, I have owned this one for 2 years with no issues with heavy use.
+So, If you need the store/truck exchange keep looking.
+But know I have owned this one for 2 years with no issues with heavy use.
 This is the best 3/8 ratchet for the money.

-I would recommend these things all day, but the proof is in the pudding as they say.
+I would recommend these things all day, but the proof is in the pudding, as they say.
 Try one out yourself.
-[Check out the latest price on Amazon](https://amzn.to/36sNf8B)
+[Check out the latest price on Amazon](https://amzn.to/36sNf8B).

 ### The Specs

 * **Tooth count** - 120 count with a 3-degree arc
 * **Pawl design** - double-stacked pawls
 * **Handle design** - Chrome vanadium steel.
-The adjustable flex head has six positions.
-Rubber handle cushion.
+The adjustable flex head has six positions—a rubber handle cushion.
 * **Profile** - 0.9 inches flex-head
 * **Warranty** - Mail-in
 * **Weight and Length** - 15.8 ounces, 15.9 inches